material-admin/doc-material-components/button-examples/Android/android-button-example.md

     * [GitHub source](https://github.com/material-components/material-components-android/blob/master/lib/java/com/google/android/material/button/MaterialButton.java)

-The following example shows a contained button with white text on a purple background.
+The following example shows a contained button with a text label and a filled container.

 !["Contained button example for Android with the white text 'Text' on a purple background."](assets/contained-button.svg)